 Steam Train, Dream Train This relaxing bedtime story written with calming rhythm helps kids relax as they load the train with all of their favorites for dreamy deliveries.

 The Adventures of Captain Underpants: Color Edition Will the Captain Underpants fascination ever end?
 Not over here, it won’t.
 My 2nd grader was thrilled to learn of the color edition of his favorite graphic novel.
 The story is the same as the black and white version, but the color makes it much more giftable.

 Dinosaurs Before Dark (Magic Tree House, No. 1) If your early chapter book reader hasn’t started reading the Magic Tree House series, this is where to begin.
 The adventure starts and doesn’t stop for over 50 magical journeys through time and space.

-Schooled We found Gordon Korman last year, when searching to increase Big’s reading horizons and Korman quickly rose high into Big’s favorite authors list (he’s up there with Riordan and Gutman.)
-Schooled may be a bit mature for Big, focusing on a homeschooled middle schooler who has no choice but to transfer to public school and learn the ins, outs and politics of life in public school system.
+Schooled We found Gordon Korman last year when searching to increase Big’s reading horizons, and Korman quickly rose high into Big’s favorite author’s list (he’s up there with Riordan and Gutman.)
+Schooled may be a bit mature for Big, focusing on a homeschooled middle schooler who has no choice but to transfer to public school and learn the ins, outs, and politics of life in the public school system.
 It sounds a bit like Wonder, a book we loved this summer.